-Among immigrants and descendants aged 25-64 years, a group of around 227,000 persons were in employment in November 2014 (see Table 5.1).
+Among immigrants and descendants aged 25-64 years, a group of 244,515 persons were in employment in November 2015 (see Table 5.1).

-The employment rate of immigrants and descendants of non-Western origin (52 percent) was lower than that of immigrants and descendants of Western origin (69 percent).
+The employment rate of immigrants and descendants of non-Western origin (51.7 percent) was lower than that of immigrants and descendants of Western origin (69.4 percent).